 In those times of need, every minute matters.
 Fast results make all the difference, and waiting days for a lab report just won't do, especially when you need to know now.

 Enter the i-STAT Alinity system.
-As a handheld, portable blood testing device available by prescription, it can provide results within minutes virtually anywhere, from hospitals and nursing homes to the Boston marathon.
+As a handheld, portable blood testing device available by prescription, it can provide results within minutes virtually anywhere, from hospitals and nursing homes to the sidelines of sporting events.

 To create it, innovators from Abbott's research and development (R&D) team spent six years designing prototype after prototype until they found a breakthrough solution that would stand the test of time.
 Here's their story, as told by Matt Bates, Ph.D., divisional vice president, R&D and Narendra Soman, Ph.D., director, R&D for Abbott's Point of Care Diagnostics business.